gmazzap/OptionsStorage/README.md

 On a subsequent request now we do:

-    $storage = new GM\OptionsStorage('my-option'); // this time the state is what we freezed in previous code
+    // load the state from what "freezed" in previous code
+    $storage = new GM\OptionsStorage('my-option');

     $storage->setDirectories( STYLESHEETPATH . '/conf', TEMPLATEPATH. '/conf' );

     $red_fruits = $storage->get( 'conf-child.fruits.red' );